ktoso/rx-wiki/Plugins.md

-Plugins allow you to modify the default behavior of RxJava in several respects.
+Plugins allow you to modify the default behavior of RxJava in several respects:

+* by changing the set of default computation, i/o, and new thread Schedulers
+* by registering a handler for extraordinary errors that RxJava may encounter
+* by registering functions that can take note of the occurrence of several regular RxJava activities

 # RxJavaDefaultSchedulers